Hoyasumii/avengers-endgame/README.md

 [Cut to a cafe somewhere, we see Bruce Banner, but not the same one that we remember.
 He looks more...
 Professor Smart Hulk.]

 BRUCE BANNER: Come on, I feel like I'm the only one eating.
-[Pushing a plate forward] Try some o
+[Pushing a plate forward] Try some of